Kelly L. Smallridge, President and CEO

 Kelly is also credited with creating the first Expedited Permitting Ordinance which was adopted by 15 cities in Palm Beach County.
 In addition, she created a countywide “Shovel Ready” program to identify sites ready for construction within 12 months.

 In 2013, Governor Rick Scott awarded Kelly with the Governor’s Ambassador Medal recognizing her hard work in creating jobs in Palm Beach County.
-She was also named the Small Business Leader of the Year by the Sun Sentinel and a recipient of the Palm Beach County Public Schools Distinguished Alumni Award.
-Kelly was also recognized by Palm Beacher Magazine as one of the top 40 most influential leaders in Palm Beach County.
-She was also recognized by the South Florida Business Journal as an “Ultimate CEO” and by South Florida CEO as one of the top 40 business leaders in Palm Beach County.
-In May of 2012, she received the Chairman’s Award from the North Palm Beach County Chamber of Commerce.
+Throughout her tenure, she has received several additional awards and recognition including the following: named the Small Business Leader of the Year by the Sun Sentinel; recipient of the Palm Beach County Public Schools Distinguished Alumni Award; recognized by Palm Beacher Magazine as one of the top 40 most influential leaders in Palm Beach County; recognized by the South Florida Business Journal as an “Ultimate CEO” and by South Florida CEO as one of the top 40 business leaders in Palm Beach County and recipient of the Chairman’s Award from the North Palm Beach County Chamber of Commerce.

 Kelly is a vocal advocate for education in Palm Beach County and most recently created a task force to brand the positive assets of public and private schools.
 Noting that education and economic development are interconnected, the task force is comprised of the top leaders of the school district, universities, private, religious and charter schools.

-Ms. Smallridge is a lifelong resident of Palm Beach County and she graduated from the University of Florida.
+Ms. Smallridge is a lifelong resident of Palm Beach County a graduate of the University of Florida.
 She has three sons: Grant (19); Cole (17) and Rhett (11).